IBM/vision-hzn/README.md

 ### MVI Vision-Edge Deployment

 #### Pre-requisite - `MUST DO`
 **Note:** Instruction to setup the edge device node is longer than the actual running of the application.
 You might have already done these steps.
-Review the steps and complete them as ncessary.
+Review the steps and complete them as necessary.

 1. This installation is currently tested on Ubuntu VM + P100 - x86/amd64 available in IBM Cloud.
 Setup an appropriate VM in IBM cloud under your account.